Melyns/Schizo-Bots/README.md

 ## Usage
 1. Start LM Studio and navigate to the developer section
-2. Select an LLM of your choice (ex. gemma-2-9b)
+2. Select an LLM of your choice (e.g. gemma-2-9b)
 3. Start an LM Studio server.
 Your sever address must be `http://127.0.0.1:1234`
 4. run the app `run.bat`
 5. Navigate to `http://127.0.0.1:8000/` in your web browser